baudhya/chest-cancer-detection/README.md

 ```

 This script will:
-- ✅ Download the dataset from Kaggle
+- ✅ Download the dataset from a public source
 - ✅ Extract it to the `dataset/` directory
-- ✅ Organize into train/test/validation splits
+- ✅ Show download progress with a progress bar
 - ✅ Clean up temporary files
+- ✅ Provide fallback instructions if download fails

 ## 🚀 Usage

 ### Basic Training

-Run the model with default parameters:
+Run the model with default parameters (DenseNet121):
 ```bash
 python main.py
 ```